BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

 ```

 ::: warning ⏹️ static
 Note that the methods that are being added to the class `Point` are **not** `static`.
 This is because these methods will **act on the object created from the class** `Point`, cfr. they will access and even change the internal data of the object.
-Remember that `static` methods don't require objects and are called on the classes itself, cfr they require no state.
+Remember that `static` methods don't require objects and are called on the classes itself, cfr they require no object state.
 :::

 Some important things to note about the implementation of the `Move()` method are: